Chih-Kong Ken Yang

-Chih-Kong Ken Yang (杨志刚; born August 17, 1970) is a Taiwanese electrical engineer.
+Chih-Kong Ken Yang (楊志剛; born August 17, 1970) is a Taiwanese electrical engineer.
 He is a professor of electrical engineering at the University of California, Los Angeles (UCLA), Director of the Integrated Circuits and Systems Laboratories (ICSL), and co-founder of Pluribus Networks, Inc.

 Research

 His research interests are in the area of high-performance digital and mixed-signal circuit design and high-performance networking.
 Research areas include the design of high-speed data and clock-recovery circuits for large VLSI systems, design of low-power, high-performance computing building blocks, high-voltage drivers for MEMs applications, power optimization of computing systems, and analog-circuit power optimization for nanometer scale devices.